lwinkler/cas_reservation/README.txt

 INSTALLATION :

 1. Install the extension in typo3 extension manager: activate the extention and create all the listed tables.
-2. In typo3 backend, go to template -> Edit the whole template record -> Include static : add 'cas_reservation'
+2. In typo3 backend, go to template -> (info/modify) -> Edit the whole template record -> Include static : add 'cas_reservation'
+ - Also check: "Include Static Templates After Basis Templates:"

 3. Fill SQL tables : tables can be filled after extension installation with file ext_tables_static+adt.sql

+command: mysql -u typo3 -ptypo3 TYPO3 < ext_tables_static+adt.sql

 Except for tables :
 	- codes : Use the good script.
 Not included in plugin for security reasons